 Living Links is a collaboration between councils, government agencies and community groups, all working together to achieve bigger and better outcomes than if they worked alone.

-Living Links is governed by a Coordination Committee consisting of representatives from the partner organisations.
+Living Links is hosted by Melbourne Water on behalf of Living Links partners and governed by a Coordination Committee consisting of representatives from the partner organisations.

 Current Living Links partners